 – Coretta Scott King

-In the early 1900s, the Brooklyn Ladies saw great illness affecting the poor and elderly throughout the Jewish community.
+In the early 1900s, the Brooklyn Ladies saw significant illness affecting the poor and elderly throughout the Jewish community.
 This daily experience gave them an intense desire to offer refuge to those in desperate need of care.
-Inspired by a tradition of community service, the Brooklyn Ladies sought to create better access to quality health care and a safe place to live for those that were struggling.
+Inspired by a tradition of community service, the Brooklyn Ladies sought to create better access to quality health care and a safe place to live for those struggling.
 The four brave women made it their mission to provide that compassionate care within their community.
 They saw a great need, and they did something about it.
 Ultimately, they founded the organization that would become MJHS Health System.

 - Home Care